 Follow Us!

-Tensions and Grievances in Raja Ampat: a 3 part investigatory report by Deni Ghifari (Jakarta Post) on Nickel Mining
+Tensions and Grievances in Raja Ampat: a 3 part investigatory report by Deni Ghifari (JP*)

 Tension and Grievances in Raja Ampat:

-Adminstrator’s note: This following is a three part investigatory study conducted by Deni Ghifari (The Jakarta Post)
+Adminstrator’s note: Follow the link below to the three part investigatory study conducted by JP’s Deni Ghifari

 Introduction: